 Trust and confidence in the quality of education are also essential in sustaining a democratic society.
 In order to raise awareness of the risks involved and the responsibilities of providers and learners alike, a Pan-European Platform on Ethics, Integrity and Transparency in Education has been launched in the autumn of 2015.
 The initial work of the Platform is to propose ethical principles for all actors in education and discuss such issues as diploma mills and plagiarism.

 Co-operation against cybercrime

-For this reason, the Council of Europe is supporting countries in all regions of the world in the implementation of the Budapest Convention on Cybercrime of the Council of Europe and its additional Protocol on Xenophobia and Racism committed via computer systems. and the Second Additional Protocol on enhanced co-operation and disclosure of electronic evidence.
+For this reason, the Council of Europe is supporting countries in all regions of the world in the implementation of the Budapest Convention on Cybercrime of the Council of Europe, its two protocols, the First Additional Protocol on Xenophobia and Racism committed via computer systems. and the Second Additional Protocol on enhanced co-operation and disclosure of electronic evidence.